sacabench/sacabench/README.md

 make check
 ```

-There are also a few cmake options and buildsystem targets that are useful for actove development:
+There are also a few cmake options and build system targets that are useful for active development:

-- `cmake .. -DCMAKE_BUILD_TYPE=Release` configure for optimised release builds.
+- `cmake .. -DCMAKE_BUILD_TYPE=Release` configure for optimized release builds.
 - `cmake .. -DCMAKE_BUILD_TYPE=Debug` configure for unoptimized debug builds with assertions.
 - `make build_check` only build the unit tests, don't run them.
 - `cmake .. -DSACA_WERROR=ON` turn gcc warnings into hard errors.
-- `cmake .. -DSACA_RELEASE_DEBUGINFO=ON` activate debug informations (`-g`) in release builds.
+- `cmake .. -DSACA_RELEASE_DEBUGINFO=ON` activate debug information (`-g`) in release builds.
+- `make datasets` download a few 200MiB datasets from different sources.

 ## Using the cli